 We found that the charity breached the code on monitoring third parties by not taking all reasonable steps to ensure its agency’s ongoing compliance with the code, nor had it demonstrated sufficient learning from complaints.

 - review its system for identifying and communicating restricted addresses to its distribution staff to identify whether the risk of human error can be reduced.

 - review its training relating to avoiding households with ‘no charity bags’ signs and those similar to the complainant’s sign.

 - update its contract with D2DC to ensure that the contractual arrangements provide specifically for adherence to the code.

 - review its quality monitoring measures and consider what changes it needs to make to improve this.
 As part of this work, we recommended that the charity pay particular attention to the agency’s practice around restricted addresses and properties that display a sign that would suggest a charity bag would be unwelcome, along with complaints about these issues.

 - review how it records and reviews complaints in order to improve its complaints handling, including the way it evidences learning from complaints.

+The charity and agency accepted our recommendations.
 We asked that the agency and the charity each write to us within two months of our final decision to outline the action taken in response to our findings and recommendations.